hedejan/Communicate-Data-Findings/README.md

 ## Key Insights for Presentation

-> Duration the analysis work, it was easy for the first look to make a quick conclusion but as we dived into more details and added a second and third dimension, we were able to make more insights and better conclusions considering all given variables whether numeric, categorical, timebased or string data.
+During the analysis work, it was easy for the first look to make a quick conclusion but as we dived into more details and added a second and third dimension, we were able to make more insights and better conclusions considering all given variables whether numeric, categorical, timebased or string data.
 This gives an idea of the importtance of analytical visualization compared to one-dimensional statistical and mathematical analysis.